 New 2017 FHA Mortgage Insurance Premium Rate Reduction

 The FHA has become an even greater deal for FHA borrowers in 2017.
 Recently, the US Department of Housing and Urban Development reduced the annual mortgage insurance premiums paid by FHA mortgage borrowers by as much as 0.25%.
 This may result in many borrowers today to take advantage of these rates through FHA’s Streamline Refinance program.
 The cut is the second reduction from the HUD in two years.

 Eligible borrowers may now be able to ditch their current interest rate and monthly mortgage insurance through one refinance transaction.

 Benefits of an FHA Streamline Refinance

-If you are a current FHA-insured mortgage homeowner, you may fine that the FHA offers several advantages.
-One of the advantages is the FHA Streamline Refinance program.
-Here are a few of the common advantages, such as:
+If you are a current FHA-insured mortgage homeowner, you may find that the FHA offers several advantages.
+One of the advantages is the FHA Streamline Refinance program which allows eligible borrowers the following refi benefits:

-- Typically does not require for additional proof of income documentation
+- Typically does not require additional proof of income documentation

-- You may be able to qualify for a refund on your Upfront MIP that you originally paid
+- Get a refund on your Upfront MIP that you originally paid

-The FHA streamline refinance program has been helping homeowners lower their rate for a few years and is considered to be one of the most easiest refinance process around.
+The FHA streamline refinance program has been helping homeowners lower their rate for a few years and is considered to be one of the easiest refinance processes available today.

 FHA Streamline Rates